Division 13-09-006

 3. Ductile iron pipe fittings shall be new and conform to MAG Section 750.4 with UL and FM approvals.
 Domestic fittings are allowed; imported fittings are allowed if they meet these standards and are approved by the Utilities Director and City Engineer.

 4. Valves.
 Gate valves with AWWA C515 two hundred fifty (250) psi rating shall be used on water mains that are twelve (12) inches and smaller in diameter.
 Gate valves with nonrising stems shall be used for all locations and be resilient seat and epoxy coated inside and out.
-Butterfly valves with C504 two hundred fifty (250) psi rating shall be used on all water mains fourteen (14) inches and larger in diameter.
-All butterfly valves shall be resilient seat and epoxy coated.
+For water mains fourteen (14) inches and larger in diameter, the gate valve shall be buried so that the top of the bonnet is at least thirty-six (36) inches below subgrade.
+When circumstances do not allow for this minimum depth, the gate valve shall be buried horizontally and use a bevel gear actuator.

 5. Pipe Casing.
 Casings are required on all pipes installed using boring methods or other special conditions.
 The casing material used shall be a minimum of one-quarter (1/4) inch thick steel (design calculations must be submitted by the developer’s engineer) and conform to ASTM A283, Grade B, C, or D. All joints shall be welded.
 Interior joints shall be grounded to a smooth finish.
 All welding shall be performed in accordance with AWWA C201, AWWA Standard for Fabricated Electrically Welded Steel Water Pipe.
 Coatings for steel casings are not required.
 The pipe casing shall be laid true to line and grade with no bends or changes in grade for the full casing length.
 The pipe shall be symmetrically supported about its centerline inside the casing at each joint end, with a City of Flagstaff Utilities Department approved stainless steel casing spacer (sized and designed in accordance with manufacturer recommendations).
 The casing ends shall be sealed with end seals by Advanced Products and Systems, or approved equal.
 (See Detail 9-06-010.)